 I recommend that the following procedures and targets be implemented to improve the management of cash flow:

 Use ratio analysis as a means of quickly grasping the situation with regards to outstanding cash.
-Debtors' days should be calculated every month and compared to a budgeted figure and actions agreed.
+Debtors' days should be calculated every month (and in today s environment perhaps every week) and compared to a budgeted figure and actions agreed.
 This calculation and regularity ensure catching the potential problem with debtors.
 Also:

 • Manage cash tightly, and cash flow reported against budget each month